RedDotRocket/AgentUp/docs/middleware/index.md

 ## Per-Plugin Override

-Each Middleware feature can be overridden for specific plugins using the `middleware_override` field.
+Each Middleware feature can be overridden for specific plugins using the `plugin_override` field.

 This allows you to customize middleware behavior for individual plugins, dependig on their specific needs.